Dalgarnock: The old church and churchyard

 Annexed to Closeburn in 1606, the church fell out of use in the 18th century when all services were transferred to Closeburn and has entirely disappeared due to robbing for the building of field dykes and near by houses with only the font surviving, preserved in the porch of Closeburn Church at first and then returned to Dalgarnock where it has been given a stand made from sections of possibly pre-reformation gravestone sections.
 Some ruins remained until the early 1800s.
 The parish was disjoined in 1648 and rejoined again in 1697.

-The Category B Listed churchyard contains several 17th and 18th century gravestones and a collective memorial to the Covenanter martyrs of the Nithsdale district.
-A cross's socket stone stood with a rectangular slot to the left of the churchyard entrance in 1950, however although this had been removed by the 1970s it was present again in 2017.
-One of the older graves is that of Nicola McMillan, wife of William Ferguson who died aged thirty in 1754, however a grave dated 1694 stands against the west wall with the village name, given as Dalgarnock.
+The Category B listed churchyard contains several 17th and 18th-century gravestones and a collective memorial to the Covenanter martyrs of the Nithsdale district.
+A cross's socket stone stood in a rectangular slot to the left of the churchyard entrance in 1950, however although this had been removed by the 1970s it was present again in 2017.
+One of the older graves is that of Nicola McMillan, wife of William Ferguson, who died aged thirty in 1754.
+However, a grave dated 1694 stands against the west wall with the village name given as Dalgarnock.
 Burials were still taking place in the 1850s.
 A family burial plot of the Menteths of Closeburn dominates part of the burial ground.
 The oldest recorded grave is that of 'Iohn Smith Barnhil D Ian 1607'.

 A very unusual grave, given the Presbyterian links, is that of John Nivison, a surgeon who died in 1732, aged 42.
 His gravestone also commemorates his wife and four of his children.
 In addition to the traditional elements a figure is carved with arms that form part of a Green Man on the chest and foliage that reaches to the ground.
 In pagan religious beliefs such figures are seen as a symbol of rebirth, representing the cycle of growth each season.

 Cartographic evidence

 Timothy Pont's map of 1583-96 clearly marks the 'Kirk of Dalgairnock'.
-In 1654 the 'Kirk of Daloairnock' is marked, with the same spelling in 1732, however in 1747 it is not show at all, neither the church or the village.
-In 1804 'Dalgarno' is shown with two buildings and no 'kirk' designation, 1821 and 1828 gives the same details.
+In 1654, the 'Kirk of Daloairnock' is marked, with the same spelling in 1732, however in 1747 it is not shown at all, neither the church or the village.
+In 1804, 'Dalgarno' is shown with two buildings and no 'kirk' designation, 1821 and 1828 gives the same details.
 A gravestone dated 1694 gives the spelling as 'Dalgarnok'.

 St Ninian's Well

-Although recorded as St Ninian's Well (NX 8762 9365) on the Ordnance Survey map it is also known as St Michael's Well, the same dedication as the Dalgarnock Church.
-A small well, it was filled in 1857, but was re-opened and in 1975 was visible with some stones around it, but overgrown.
+Although recorded as St Ninian's Well (NX 8762 9365) on the Ordnance Survey map, it is also known as St Michael's Well, the same dedication as the Dalgarnock Church.
+A small well was filled in 1857, but was re-opened and in 1975 was visible with some stones around it, but overgrown.
 It seems to have been known locally and provided good cool and wholesome water.
 The well is now located in undergrowth and hard to see.